monktastic/blog/pages/metaphysics/time.md

 time end up *presupposing* it in one way or another](past.html).
 And something with only *circular* justification has *no* justification.
-Spend as much time as you need to convince yourself of this fact: **there is no evidence of a past**, despite your mind's valiant attempts to pass off circular evidence as valid.
+Spend as much time as you need to convince yourself of this fact: **there is no evidence of a past** -- unless *for some strange reason* you are willing to overlook the fallacy of circular reasoning just when it suits you.

 <img src="https://imgur.com/kojQShk.jpg" width="350" align="middle"
 style="display: block; margin-left: auto; margin-right: auto;"/>